n-st/Server_Listing/docs/getting_started/installing.rst

    sub.mysite.com
    www.mysite.com

-The second setting, :code:`server_login`, is the SSH address for your server.
+The second setting, ``server_login``, is the SSH address for your server.
 You must have SSH access to your server for the automated setup to work.
 Some examples of valid server logins are::

    root@mysite.com